Vigi1993/ethicprint/METHODOLOGY.md

 ## Limitations and honest caveats

-EthicScore does not claim to have the definitive truth on any brand.
+EthicPrint does not claim to have the definitive truth on any brand.
 Scores reflect the best available public information at a given point in time.
 We acknowledge the following limitations:

 - **Information asymmetry.** Companies, especially large ones, do not disclose everything.
 The absence of negative information is not proof of ethical behaviour.
 - **Complexity of supply chains.** Tracing full responsibility across multi-level supply chains is genuinely difficult.
 Scores reflect what is documentable, not the full picture.